 Are you familiar with the AB pattern practice?
 It sounds like a funny name, doesn’t it?
-An AB pattern is just one of the many different patterns we can introduce to our preschoolers.
+An AB pattern is just one of the many patterns we can introduce to our preschoolers.
+Here is a simple way to introduce patterns with your preschooler at home using a Breakfast Invitation that starts the day with play.

-The first time I introduced pattern practice to my preschooler was around two years old.
+I first introduced pattern practice to my preschooler around two years old.
 He was not ready.

 How did I know he wasn’t ready?
 He was not following me when I shared the AB pattern.
 What did I do?
 Put it away.

-Now, at three years old, he is beginning to grasp the repetition of patterns, so we began this AB pattern practice.
-An AB pattern repeats itself.
-For example, purple, red, purple, red, etc.
+At three years old, he began to grasp the repetition of patterns, so we started this AB pattern practice.
+An AB pattern repeats itself—for example, purple, red, purple, red, etc.

-After some practice and success, I wanted to share with you this AB pattern practice I worked on with my three-year-old so you can try it at home.
+After some practice and success, I wanted to share this AB pattern practice I worked on with my three-year-old so you can try it at home.

 Supplies